Tidally Delayed Spin-Down of Very Low Mass Stars: Introduction

-In contrast to semi-empirical \citep{Matt2015} or semi-analytical and numerical magnetohydrodynamic models \citep{Gallet2013,Gallet+Bouvier2015,Amard2016, Garraffo2018}, our model herein is derived from first principles, starting with a dynamical MHD approach \citep{Blackman+owen2016} that is augmented to include tides.
+In contrast to semi-empirical \citep{Matt2015} or semi-analytical and numerical magnetohydrodynamic models \citep{Gallet2013,Gallet+Bouvier2015,Amard2016, Garraffo2018,benbakoura2019evolution,ahuir2021dynamical,Pezzotti2025}, our model herein is derived from first principles, starting with a dynamical MHD approach \citep{Blackman+owen2016} that is augmented to include tides.
 While existing models typically use parametrized torque laws based on MHD simulations or empirically tuned to match observations, they often treat stellar properties as independent or use external prescriptions and empirical scaling laws to couple them.
 Our model dynamically and self-consistently couples the evolution of X-ray luminosity, rotation, mass loss, magnetic field strength to tidal effects of the companion and its orbital evolution.
-Previous work has also focused on solar-type stars and the effects of core-envelope decoupling in studying the influence of a massive planet on the stellar surface rotation \citep{Gallet2013,Gallet+Bouvier2015}.
-Here we study the influence of tides on the stellar spin evolution of fully convective M dwarf-BD systems for a range of companion masses and orbital separations.
+Previous work has also focused on solar-type stars, the effects of core-envelope decoupling and dynamical tides in addition to equilibrium tides in studying the influence of a companion on the stellar surface rotation and X-ray activity \citep{Gallet2013,Gallet+Bouvier2015,Amard2016, Rao2021,benbakoura2019evolution,ahuir2021dynamical,Pezzotti2025}.
+Here we study the influence of tides on the stellar spin evolution of fully convective M dwarf-BD systems for a range of companion masses and orbital separations using a simple prescription for tidal torque.
 We focus on explaining the dearth of intermediate rotators for late-type M dwarfs \citep{Newton2016} by accounting for equilibrium tides.
 For comparison, we also investigate the spin evolution implications of sub-BD mass companions for partially convective K dwarfs and early M dwarfs.